 Submissions for the sixth annual South Carolina High School Writing Contest are now being accepted.
 The contest is open to South Carolina high school juniors and seniors.
 Students must be residents of South Carolina.
 The deadline is Monday, October 29.

 How it works

 In 750 words or less, writing in any genre or combination of genres (essay, short story, poem, play, etc.), answer this question: “How should we improve the state of South Carolina?”

 Submissions are evaluated based on originality of response and quality of writing.
-First-Round Winners, selected from the initial submissions, will be invited to the University of South Carolina Columbia campus to participate in the Second Round Competition in April 2018.
+First-Round Winners, selected from the initial submissions, will be invited to the University of South Carolina Columbia campus to participate in the Second Round Competition.
 The Second Round will consist of an impromptu 40-minute essay response to be written that day.